Yuling Chi, Ph.D.

 - Yuling Chi, Sonya M. Khersonsky, Young-Tae Chang and Victor L. Schuster:Identification of a New Class of PGT Inhibitors and Characterization of Their Biological Effects on PGE2 Transport.
 J Pharmacol Exp Ther.
 316:1346-50, 2006.

-- Yuling Chi, Pucci ML and Victor L. Schuster: Dietary salt induces transcription of the prostaglandin transporter gene in renal collecting ducts.
+- Yuling Chi, Michael L. Pucci and Victor L. Schuster: Dietary salt induces transcription of the prostaglandin transporter gene in renal collecting ducts.
 Am J Physiol Renal Physiol.
 295: F765-7, 2008.

 - Yuling Chi and Victor L. Schuster: The Prostaglandin Transporter PGT Transports PGH2.
 BBRC.
 395: 168-72, 2010.

-- Yuling Chi, Jaeki Min, Jean-Francois Jasmin, Michael Lisanti, Young-Tae Chang, Victor L. Schuster: Development of High Affinity Inhibitor of Prostaglandin Transporter PGT.
+- Yuling Chi, Jaeki Min, Jean-Francois Jasmin, Michael Lisanti, Young-Tae Chang and Victor L. Schuster: Development of High Affinity Inhibitor of Prostaglandin Transporter PGT.
 J Pharmacol Exp Ther.
 339: 633-41, 2011.

 - George Han, Long N. Nguyen Chitralekha Macherla, Yuling Chi, Joel M. Friedman, Joshua D. Nosanchuk, and Luis R. Martinez: Nitric oxide-releasing nanoparticles accelerate wound healing by promoting fibroblast migration and collagen deposition.
 Am J Pathol.
 180 : 1465-73, 2012.

-- Raihan H. Mirza, Nan Chi, Yuling Chi Therapeutic Potential of the Natural Product Mangiferin in Metabolic Syndrome.
+- Raihan H. Mirza, Nan Chi and Yuling Chi Therapeutic Potential of the Natural Product Mangiferin in Metabolic Syndrome.
 J Nutr Ther.
 2: 74-79, 2013.

 - Yuling Chi and Anthony A. Sauve: Nicotinamide riboside, a trace nutrient in foods, is a Vitamin B3 with effects on energy metabolism and neuroprotection.
 Curr Opin Clin Nutr Metab Care.
 16: 657-661, 2013.

-- Pasha Apontes, Zhongbo Liu, Kai Su, Outhiriaradjou Benard, Dou Y. Youn, Xisong Li, Wei Li, Raihan H. Mirza, Claire C. Bastie, Linda A. Jelicks, Jeffrey E. Pessin, Radhika H. Muzumdar, Anthony A. Sauve, and Yuling Chi: Mangiferin Stimulates Carbohydrate Oxidation and Protects against High Fat Diet Induced Metabolic Disorders.
-Diabetes 2014 (in press).
+- Pasha Apontes, Zhongbo Liu, Kai Su, Outhiriaradjou Benard, Dou Y. Youn, Xisong Li, Wei Li, Raihan H. Mirza, Claire C. Bastie, Linda A. Jelicks, Jeffrey E. Pessin, Radhika H. Muzumdar, Anthony A. Sauve and Yuling Chi: Mangiferin Stimulates Carbohydrate Oxidation and Protects against High Fat Diet Induced Metabolic Disorders.
+Diabetes 63: 3626-36, 2014.

-- Yuling Chi, Sylvia O. Suadicani & Victor L. Schuster: Regulation of Prostaglandin EP1 and EP4 Receptor Signaling by Carrier-Mediated Ligand Reuptake.
+- Yuling Chi, Sylvia O. Suadicani and Victor L. Schuster: Regulation of Prostaglandin EP1 and EP4 Receptor Signaling by Carrier-Mediated Ligand Reuptake.
 Pharmacol Res Perspect.
 2: e00051, 2014.

-- Zhongbo Liu, Pasha Apontes, Mahrukh M. Syeda, Raihan H. Mirzaand Yuling Chi: Inhibition of Prostaglandin Transporter Accelerates Wound Healing in Diabetic Rats by Promoting Perfusion and Vascularization.
-(In preparation)
+- Zhongbo Liu, Outhiriaradjou Benard, Mahrukh M. Syeda, Victor L. Schuster and Yuling Chi: Inhibition of Prostaglandin Transporter (PGT) Promotes Perfusion and Vascularization and Accelerates Wound Healing in Non-diabetic and Diabetic Rats.PLoS ONE 2015 (in press).

 More Information About Dr. Yuling Chi